ParalaxRus/FileManager/README.md

 script - installation script mimicking CI pipeline  (might need 'sudo')
 tests - unit tests

+Instructions for a bash script file which simulates CI and produces versioned debian package:
+1) Make sure your OS is uptodate (sudo apt update)
+2) Download file to your local machine
+3) Make sure script is executable: 'chmod x install.sh'
+4) Run script (might need sudo)
+5) Generated debian package should be located in the 'home' folder

-Build and run unit tests with the cmake tool:
+Build and test with cmake:
-a) use git to checkout to your local machine
+a) use git to checkout FileManger repo to your local machine
 b) on your local machine within the repo typo
 mkdir build
 cd build/